Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning

 \subsection{Evaluation of LLM Agents}

-We first evaluated the usefulness of the question suggester \questionSugg.
-The questions picked from suggested questions represented $\mathbf{61.7\%}$ of the 1679 questions collected from \LLMBased, suggesting a strong adoption that did not completely replace manual questions.
-We then manually reviewed $100$ randomly selected questions to evaluate the question translator \questionTrans.
+\paragraph{Question Suggester} We first evaluated the usefulness of the question suggester \questionSugg.
+The questions picked from suggested questions represented $\mathbf{61.7\%}$ of the 1679 questions collected from \LLMBased, suggesting a strong adoption that did not completely replace manual questions. \paragraph{Question Translator} We then manually reviewed $100$ randomly selected questions to evaluate the question translator \questionTrans.
 The classification of both the question type and the question argument was correct in $\mathbf{91\%}$ of cases.
 Observed failures are mainly bad routing decisions, where the question translator \questionTrans\ unnecessarily asks for clarification or forwards questions directly as a \followup\ question to \explanationTrans\ when a call to \explanationframework\ was required.
 These failures typically result in the user asking for an additional clarification.

-As described in the introduction of this section, \goalTrans\ was disabled during the user study for practical reasons and so was not evaluated.
+\paragraph{Other LLM Agents} As described in the introduction of this section, \goalTrans\ was disabled during the user study for practical reasons and so was not evaluated.
 As for \explanationTrans\, the main challenge is to measure the correctness of a summarized explanation, which is out of scope of this paper.